squarism/squarism.github.io/_posts/2013-05-04-using-redis-as-a-database.markdown

 Testy McTesterson
 </pre>

-<p>Yay!</p>
+Yay!

-<p>The name field is from redis-objects and the create uses datamapper.
+The name field is from redis-objects and the create uses datamapper.
 This is a really odd pairing but I like the fact that I have no sql database in the mix but still have finders similar to an ORM.
-Something to keep in mind, datamapper's finders are a bit different than the Rails 3 ones (no .where method).</p>
+Something to keep in mind, datamapper's finders are a bit different than the Rails 3 ones (no .where method).

-<h2>Benchmarking A Million Things</h2><p>
+## Benchmarking A Million Things

 Ok fine.
 So maybe this works, maybe it doesn't.
 Maybe it's not the right idea.
 What about the good stuff?
 Like, how fast can we load a whole lot of names into MySQL versus Redis using  the above code and techniques?
-Is it even relevant?</p>
+Is it even relevant?

 <pre>
 Summary